h4tr3d/fsm_variant/README.md

 ```

 **Selector Tag** can be:
-- `vfsm::OnEnter`: action will be called on the Action Entry
+- `vfsm::OnEnter`: action will be called on the State Entry
-- `vsfm::OnExit`: action will be called on the Action Exit
+- `vsfm::OnExit`: action will be called on the State Exit

 **Source/Target State** field matches state from (for OnEnter)/to (for OnExit) transition was occurred.